What is the purpose of the Pink Pumpkin Patch Foundation (PPPF)?

 How does the PPPF raise funds?

-The Foundation entered into an agreement with DP Seeds to raise money through the sale of pink pumpkins.
-DP Seeds’ Porcelain Doll pink pumpkin seed variety will be grown throughout the U.S. and Canada.
-Porcelain Doll growers have agreed to donate $.25 per pumpkin sold to the Pink Pumpkin Patch Foundation.
+The Foundation entered into an agreement with Colorado Seeds Inc., the breeder of Porcelain Doll and Porcelain Princess to raise money through the sale of pink pumpkins.
+Colorado Seeds Inc, agrees to donate $10 per 1,000 Porcelain Doll and Porcelain Princess pink pumpkin seeds sold.
+Porcelain Doll and Porcelain Princess growers that sign the pledge have agreed to donate $.25 per pumpkin sold to the Pink Pumpkin Patch Foundation.
+Porcelain Doll and Porcelain Princess pink pumpkin seed varieties will be grown throughout the U.S. and Canada.

 Where do PPPF pumpkins come from?

-Pink pumpkins produced by growers affiliated with the PPPF come from a traditional hybrid (non-GMO) bred by DP Seeds, LLC and commercialized under the name Porcelain Doll.
-For more information see the dpseeds website.
+Pink pumpkins produced by growers affiliated with the PPPF come from a traditional hybrid (non-GMO) bred by Colorado Seeds, Inc. and commercialized under the name Porcelain Doll and Porcelain Princess.

 Does the PPPF make any money off printed materials like stickers, signs or bins?